serdarburakguneri/scooter-renting/README.md

 # Payment

 Payment service will simulate payments for rides.
 Pricing is also a part of this service, to keep the solution simple.

-# Kernel

-This is the main service responsible for registering, listing, unlocking and locking the scooters and manage the rental history.
-As application